Command Chains Reference

 - After

-plan compare: Review the comparison results to understand differences. - Drift detection: If drift is detected, decide whether to sync code-to-plan or plan-to-code.
+devops-flow compare: Review the comparison results to understand differences. - Drift detection: If drift is detected, decide whether to sync code-to-plan or plan-to-code.

 - Sync direction: Choose